 Using a Beneficiary Designation to Make a Gift to Charity

 Joanne: Making a gift of my IRA was easy!
 I contacted my IRA custodian, who emailed me an IRA beneficiary designation form.
-I completed the form, named Southern Baptists of Texas Foundation as the primary beneficiary of my IRA and mailed it back to the custodian.
-I called Southern Baptists of Texas Foundation to tell them about my gift, and they were very touched.
+I completed the form, named the the Southern Baptists of Texas Foundation as the primary beneficiary of my IRA and mailed it back to the custodian.
+I called the the Southern Baptists of Texas Foundation to tell them about my gift, and they were very touched.
 I know Hal would be happy too.
 Best of all, I can continue to use my IRA for as long as I live, and when I pass away, my IRA will go to charity.

 Is a beneficiary designation gift right for you?